-Walmart.com sells lots of portable air conditioners as well, but we saw less feedback here than at other sites.
+Walmart sells lots of portable air conditioners as well, but we saw less feedback here than at some other sites.
 Once again only a few models receive scores of 4-stars or more and enough reviews for that rating to be meaningful.

-LivingDirect.com, a retail website that sells appliances for the home and kitchen, carries just around 20 models of portable air conditioners.
+LivingDirect.com, a retail website that sells appliances for the home and kitchen, carries more than 30 models of portable air conditioners.
 Of these, LivingDirect.com's two house brands, EdgeStar and KoldFront, get the most feedback -- and relatively good feedback compared to most other brands of portable air conditioners.
 However, those brands have not been tested by expert reviewers.

-Of the about 80 portable air conditioners available at Sylvane.com, half a dozen have at least 10 owner reviews.
+About 80 portable air conditioners available at Sylvane, but most have only a handful of reviews.
 Best in Class, Strong Performer and Good Value models are named, but the basis for those designations is not well explained.
 You can also find a buying guide and other information regarding selecting and installing a portable air conditioner.